spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC.CommandLine.md

 </div>

+## About this namespace
-Handles information that is passed via the command line when MAWSC is executed.
+The MAWSC.CommandLine namespace contains logic that handles the arguments that are passed via the command line when a new MAWSC session is initialzied.

-# Class documentation
+### Class documentation

 <details>
 <summary>